Insights Article

 To be flexible, with buildings that can easily change function, scaled up and down, moved and reused, is a way to meet the changing and unpredictable needs of the future.
 A newly released report by Adapteo and BSK Arkitekter proposes that municipalities should allocate about 10-20 per cent of the complete detailed plan to flexible solutions.
 Buildings should be able to go from function as, for example, preschool to older people’s homes, and a parking space should be able to become a schoolyard and vice versa.

-Alexander Fagerlund concludes with a positive view of the climate impact of future urban development:
+Alexander Fagerlund concluded with a positive view of the climate impact of future urban development:

 It’s interesting that more materials are becoming climate neutral now.
 Soon there will also be demands to show how much climate footprint a building makes.
 The fact that we’re on our way there is great.